 Written plan in PDF - every company should have it in order to skip the usual questions.
 Take a time to collect all the necessary information and find out exactly what you want to include in the document.
 You can add some things in advance, but when you finish it, you can send it to every new employee.
 Remember, this document should be consistent and informative.

-Inform new employees about new colleagues - tell them who is their new manager and introduce them to team members.
+Introduce the new employee to colleagues - tell them who is their new manager and introduce them to team members.

 Tell everyone in the company that there is a new colleague coming.